lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ## What is Git and what is needed to use Git?
 Git is a tool that solves almost any code collaboration challenge you can think of.
 It is such a successful tool that all the code in all the software you are using to browse the internet and read this text right now is developed in Git.
 Recently, tools have been developed that make it easier to use Git for researchers like us who collaborate on code, but do not have time to learn the technical tools that computer scientists use.

-So while Git can be used in many ways, a research project usually depends on Git, a cloud host for Git (GitHub.com) and a Git client.
+While Git can be used in many ways, a research project usually depends on Git, a cloud host for Git (GitHub.com), and a Git client.
 This is not more complicated than the fact that your organization's email depends on an underlying email protocol, a cloud host for your emails (webmail) and a desktop client that lets you write emails.
 See this comparison in the image below.
 You will eventually use Git/GitHub for more things than this, but for a beginner this is a good model to explain the difference between Git, GitHub, and Git clients.
 Each item is explained in more detail below.

 ![git_github_gitclient](img/git_github_gitclient.png)